TrebledJ/trebledj.github.io/content/posts/misc/meta/2023-11-09-site-migration-to-cloudflare.md

 Although Cloudflare Pages provides integrated server-side analytics, they are underwhelmingly rudimentary.
 Detailed analytics (e.g. who visit what page when) are [stashed behind a paywall](https://developers.cloudflare.com/analytics/faq/web-analytics/#can-i-see-server-side-analytics-by-url).
 So in theory, server-side analytics are great!
 In practice? 🤑🤑🤑.
 {% endalert %}

 **Server-side analytics** differ from client-side analytics, where the former relies on initial HTTP(S) requests to the server, and the latter relies on a JS beacon script.
 The two approaches differ drastically when we consider the performance impact.
-With server-side, the server does a (tiny) bit of additional processing.
-Usually, the IP address (`Host`), browser type (`User-Agent`), and referrer (`Referrer`) are already provided by the browser.^[Of course, this HTTP headers may be modified, e.g. by using a VPN.]
+With server-side, analytics data is mostly derived from headers in the incoming web request.
+Usually, the browser type (`User-Agent`) and referrer (`Referrer`) are provided by the browser.^[Of course, these HTTP headers may be modified, e.g. by using a VPN or a proxy; so these analytics aren't always reliable.]
+Not as flexible as client-side, but definitely more performant (for the client) and offers more privacy.

-However, with client-side, the browser needs to load a separate script, adding to the network bandwidth.
+With client-side, the browser needs to run a separate script, adding to the network bandwidth.
 Some scripts are lightweight and simple.
-Some scripts may load a bunch of other scripts which hinder performance, whilst causing a privacy/compliance nightmare (looking at you Google Analytics).
+Some scripts may fire a bunch of network requests which hinder performance, whilst causing a privacy/compliance nightmare (looking at you Google Analytics).

 GitHub Pages currently doesn't plan to support server-side analytics ([discussion](https://github.com/orgs/community/discussions/31474)).
-Cloudflare Pages does, but 💩🤑.
-Guess I'll just stick with the privacy-focused client-side solution.
+Cloudflare Pages does, but the free version doesn't offer much 💩🤑.
+Guess I'll just stick with Cloudflare's privacy-focused client-side solution.

 ### Serverless